 Most other types of manure are better composted first, so they don’t overwhelm the plants.
 In any case, I wouldn’t use any kind of manure on plants I plan to snack from like strawberries.

 It is hard to believe this bed is covered in green only weeks after this footage was filmed.
 Things change so quickly in the garden.
-A festival and a few long talks with my husband have also changed our plans for our future.
+A festival and a few long talks have also changed our plans for our future.
 I always thought we’d move somewhere without real winter.
-Now, that feels like fleeing.

 Now, there is a good chance we’ll stay around here.
 Permanently.